 What You Need:

-- Grate or finely chop a bar of soap (you'll need four ounces of soap for this recipe).
+- Grate or finely chop a bar of soap (you will need four ounces of soap for this recipe).
 You can grate your soap by hand or in a food processor.
 A food processor is the fastest approach.

 - Bring four cups of water to a boil on the stove.